 The point is whether you have enough in common to sustain a long-term relationship.
 There is no law which says you have to be ambitious and some people don’t discover what they want out of life until much later.

 I would also avoid a ‘shopping list’ approach to finding a mate.
-Shared interests and goals for your life together are what are most important.
+Shared interests and goals for your life together are what is most important.

 If you have a girlfriend who you suspect is using you as a meal ticket and not furthering her own career simply because you can support her at home, then that is something you will need to think carefully about.

 Q: Can I tell my girlfriend I’ll be with her forever when I’m not sure of the future?
-My girlfriend asked me if I will be with her forever.
 I really want to but my experience tells me no one knows what’s going to happen!
 Should I tell her that?
 Am I responsible if she got hurt after I break up with her because I told her that?

-A: I think you should reassure her but tell her that nobody knows what’s around the corner but you want to be there for her.
+A: This is one of those classic relationship dilemmas.
+I think you should reassure her but tell her that nobody knows what’s around the corner but you want to be there for her.
 It sounds to me like she’s seeking a marriage proposal or a long-term commitment.
 I think that’s what’s really behind this question.

 A: This sounds like the man likes the idea of having a girlfriend so he is going through all the motions of having a relationship without the commitment.
 I think if he were really interested he’d be up for a video chat or, more importantly, arranging to come and visit.
 If he’s doing neither of those things I think it’s a case of “actions speak louder than words” and I’d find somebody else.
 This doesn’t sound like it’s going anywhere, particularly since you’re in different cities.